Christ Church & St Paul's Together in Paignton

 The vicar acts as a Registrar under English law and, as such, is permitted to marry people who live within the parish.
 If neither partner lives in the parish, then you can join the Parish Roll through regular church attendance for at least six months.
 (This is not to make things difficult, but for us to follow the law.)

-If one or both partners live in another parish, banns will need to be read in those churches and there at a cost of around £43.
+If one or both partners live in another parish, banns will need to be read in those churches and there is a cost of around £44.
 Otherwise, the legal registry side of things is done for you.